amogh94/reasonML-game/README.md

 #####

-This is a lil game built to learn reasonML
+This is a lil game built to learn ReasonML

-I acknowledge and thank Ricky Vetter for guiding me through this!

 #####